-- 1. The external interrupt source S signals an interrupt request to its gateway by activating the corresponding exintsrc reg[S] signal. - 2.
-The gateway synchronizes the interrupt request from the asynchronous interrupt source's clock domain to the PIC core clock domain (pic clk). - 3.
+- 1. The external interrupt source S signals an interrupt request to its gateway by activating the corresponding exintsrc_req[S] signal. - 2.
+The gateway synchronizes the interrupt request from the asynchronous interrupt source's clock domain to the PIC core clock domain (pic_clk). - 3.
 For edge-triggered interrupts, the gateway also converts the request to a level-triggered interrupt signal by setting its internal interrupt pending (IP) bit. - 4.
 The gateway then signals the level-triggered request to the PIC core by asserting its interrupt request signal. - 5.
 The pending interrupt is visible to firmware by reading the corresponding intpend bit of the meipX register. - 6.
 With the pending interrupt, the source's interrupt priority (indicated by the priority field of the meipls register) is forwarded to the evaluation logic. - 7.
 If the corresponding interrupt enable (i.e., inten bit of the meies register is set), the pending interrupt's priority is sent to the input of the first-level 2-input comparator. - 8.
-The priorities of a pair of interrupt sources are compared: - If the two priorities are different, the higher priority and its associated hardwired interrupt source ID are forwarded to the second-level comparator. - b.
+The priorities of a pair of interrupt sources are compared: - a.
+If the two priorities are different, the higher priority and its associated hardwired interrupt source ID are forwarded to the second-level comparator. - b.
 If the two priorities are the same, the priority and the lower hardwired interrupt source ID are forwarded to the second-level comparator. - 9.
 Each subsequent level of comparators compares the priorities from two comparator outputs of the previous level: - a.
 If the two priorities are different, the higher priority and its associated interrupt source ID are forwarded to the next-level comparator. - b.
 If the two priorities are the same, the priority and the lower interrupt source ID are forwarded to the next-level comparator. - 10.
 The output of the last-level comparator indicates the highest priority (maximum priority) and lowest interrupt source ID (interrupt ID) of all currently pending and enabled interrupts. - 11.
 Maximum priority is compared to the higher of the two priority thresholds (i.e., prithresh field of the meipt and currpri field of the meicurpl registers): - a.
-If maximum priority is higher than the two priority thresholds, the $\mathtt{mexinting}$ signal is asserted. - b.
-If maximum priority is the same as or lower than the two priority thresholds, the mexintirq signal is de-asserted. - 12.
+If maximum priority is higher than the two priority thresholds, the mexinting signal is asserted. - b.
+If maximum priority is the same as or lower than the two priority thresholds, the mexinting signal is deasserted. - 12.
 The mexinting signal's state is then reflected in the meip bit of the RISC-V hart's mip register. - 13.
 In addition, maximum priority is compared to the wake-up priority level: - a.
-If maximum priority is 15 (or 0 for reversed priority order), the wake-up notification (WUN) bit is set. - b.
-If maximum priority is lower than 15 (or 0 for reversed priority order), the wake-up notification (WUN) bit is not set. - 14.
-The WUN state is indicated to the target hart with the mhwakeup signal19. - 15.
-When the target hart takes the external interrupt, it disables all interrupts (i.e., clears the mei bit of the RISC-V hart's mstatus register) and jumps to the external interrupt handler.
+If maximum priority is 15 (or 0 for reversed priority order), the wake-up notification (WUN) bit is set.